acoli-repo/AURIS/guidelines/draft/word-level/information-status.md

 ### 5.3.2 Group references

 The annotation of group references is tricky if they involve referents with different information status.
+The rule is to annotate the *lowest* IS status that applies to any of the group members.

 - If a group was previously mentioned (as a group, i.e., `REF=OLD` in the sense of Sect.
 4.5), information status is defined with reference to this last mention as a group.
 It does not matter whether individual members of the group have been mentioned since then.
 - If a group is referred to for the first time (i.e., `REF=GROUP` in the sense of Sect.
 4.5), assign it the information status of the lowest-ranking element, e.g., if it contains a `FAMILIAR` referent along with an `IN FOCUS` referent, annotate `FAMILIAR`, not `IN FOCUS`.

+### 5.3.3 Member references

 If a referent `X` is subsequently referred to with a group reference (either with initial group reference/`REF=GROUP` or recurring group reference/`REF=OLD`), its information status is defined as the highest status the referent can be assigned on grounds of the direct mention of a direct antecedent *or* a mention of a groups that contain it.